MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/targeting/set-up-your-team-hierarchy.md

 After you add the three required columns, you can add attribute columns.
 These attributes can be used to filter nodes so that you can more easily select the ones you want to publish tasks to.
 When you add an attribute column, keep the following in mind:

 - The column name you specify becomes the name of the attribute.
-This value will be displayed in the Teams apps that use the schema.
+This value will be displayed in the Teams apps that use the hierarchy.
 - The column name can be up to 100 characters long and contain only the characters A-Z, a-z, and 0-9.
 Column names must be unique.
 - You can add a maximum of 50 attribute columns.

 Each row can contain one value for each attribute, and each value can be up to 100 characters long.
-The attribute values you specify in each column will be displayed as available filter values for the attribute in Teams apps that use the schema.
+The attribute values you specify in each column will be displayed as available filter values for the attribute in Teams apps that use the hierarchy.
 Each attribute column can have up to 50 unique values.

 ### Add bucket columns